 There are various reasons why we may place a hold on your funds.

-Buyer dispute holds
+Payment dispute holds

-A payout hold affects funds payable to a particular seller, and usually requires further seller action on the account.
+Payout holds are when we hold funds payable to a particular seller, and usually require further seller action on the account.

-- Performance holds: We may hold your payouts if we identify unusual activity associated with your account, such as increased customer claims, a sudden change in your selling activity, late deliveries, or negative buyer feedback
+- Performance holds: We hold your payouts if we identify unusual activity associated with your account, such as increased customer claims, a sudden change in your selling activity, late deliveries, or negative buyer feedback